jonasbergstroem/Cohomology-of-moduli-spaces-of-curves/README.md

 ### Genus 0

-This was computed using results from  "E. Getzler, Operads and moduli spaces of genus 0 Riemann surfaces, in: The moduli space of curves (Texel Island, 1994), pp. 199–230, Progr.
+This data was computed using results from  "E. Getzler, Operads and moduli spaces of genus 0 Riemann surfaces, in: The moduli space of curves (Texel Island, 1994), pp. 199–230, Progr.
 Math., vol. 129, Birkhäuser Boston, Boston, MA, 1995".
 The results hold both in ell-adic and singular cohomology.

 -The file "M0n.txt" contains the S_n-equivariant Euler characteristics of the moduli space of smooth n-pointed curves of genus 0 with n up to 17.